-Taxi and tuk tuk scams in Bangkok is a persistent problem for backpackers and travellers, and one that has led to a lot of trouble and resentment for many people visiting the city of supposed angels.
+Taxi and tuk tuk scams in Bangkok is a persistent problem for backpackers and travellers, and one that has led to a lot of trouble and resentment for many people visiting the city of supposed angels on their gap year.
 Here are some of the most annoying problems with taxis and tuk tuks in Thailand and how you can avoid them.

 Bangkok is an amazing city for those who take the time to get to know it, and one that is still – even despite package tourism having taken a firm death grip – considered to be a mecca, and quite often a rite of passage for newbie backpackers.
 Despite this, Bangkok can be a tough nut to crack, and is not always an easy city to get to know.
 That is why many long term backpackers in particular have a love/hate relationship with it.

 Backpackers flock to Bangkok in droves as part of the traditional gap year route, and often spend the first few days of their round the world adventure in a daze on Khao San Road, enjoying the street food and avoiding the touts at the Grand Palace and Wat Pho.

 In many ways Bangkok is a baptism of fire for many gap year travellers.

 But despite this lofty place in the heart of many backpackers, there is one persistent problem that threatens to spoil everyone’s experience of the big Mango, and one thing in particular that everyone tends to agree on.

 That is that there is a special place in hell reserved for the majority of taxi and tuk tuk drivers.

 Nothing brings up the ire of long term backpackers more than discussing these scavengers and opportunistic scam artists, and whilst it can be acknowledged that there are good, honest and friendly drivers out there, they are definitely in the minority.
 Either that or they only ever make themselves known to locals.

 So what exactly are the problems travellers will run into with these four wheeled shysters?
 And perhaps more importantly how can they avoid them?